Gauteng High Court Restores Water to Joburg NGOs

 Moving Forward Together

-By responding quickly to an urgent crisis, the High Court has reaffirmed the importance of justice, action, and respect for basic needs.
-Johannesburg’s NGOs now stand on firmer ground, delivering support to those who need it most.
+By intervening quickly, the High Court has reaffirmed the values of justice, action, and respect for basic needs.
+Thanks to this order, Johannesburg’s NGOs once more stand on firmer ground, continuing to deliver support to those who need it most.